Embed into Website or App

-You can easily embed the AR.js experience generated and hosted through the console to any web page.
+You can easily embed the AR.js experience generated and hosted through the platform to any web page.

 The web page can be part of a website or integrated in a mobile app.